-Figure 1: Aggregate Carry-Trade Order-Flow and Carry-Trade Returns the 25% of the weeks within our full sample with the largest values of CTOF.
+We now explore the relationship between our carry-trade order-flow factor and the excess returns of carry trade strategies.
+To do this, we divide the sample into four sub-samples that are selected according to order flow size.
+The first sub-sample contains the 25% of the weeks within our full sample with the lowest values of CTOF and the fourth sub-sample contains the 25% of the weeks within our full sample with the largest values of CTOF.
 Finally, we compute the mean return across the sub-samples after employing four different carry trade strategies (i.e. HML, SPD, EWC and DNC).
 Figure 1 shows the main results.
 High yield currencies are highly affected by the carry trade order flow and vice versa.
 The average excess return of the portfolios increases as we move from the left to the right.
 Figure 2 shows the same results across the different customer segments described above.
 Financial customers (i.e. asset managers and hedge funds) are the most highly affected in periods of high carry trade activity while non-financial customers (i.e. corporate customers and private clients) can even profit during these times.